athulrajts/DataContainer/README.md

 ```
 TestClass testObject = container.Morph<TestClass>();
 ```
-This is particularly useful in areas where you have to create an object who you don’t have a reference.
+This is particularly useful in areas where you have to create an object who you donï¿½t have a reference.
 The consumer can morph it to actual object, everyone else can access it as a DataContainer/PropertyContainer.